yeyeto2788/ansible-playcluster/README.md

 - I used [this](https://eu.dlink.com/uk/en/products/go-sw-5e) network switch which is unmanaged but I guess you can use any switch you like as long as it has enough ports for you boards.
 - I decided to go with 3mm screws since where the ones I had.
+- I bought a 5mm screw rod and cut it since I couldn't find long screws.